Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Model and Methods

-We investigate the relaxation dynamics of interacting bosons on a one-dimensional lattice described by the Bose-Hubbard Hamiltonian:
+The Bose--Hubbard Hamiltonian describes the relaxation dynamics of interacting bosons on a one-dimensional lattice:

-where $N$ is the number of sites and particles, $\hat{a}_j^\dagger$ ($\hat{a}_j$) creates (annihilates) a boson at site $j$, $\hat{n}_j = \hat{a}_j^\dagger \hat{a}_j$ is the number operator.
+where $M$ is the number of lattice sites, $\hat{a}_j^\dagger$ ($\hat{a}_j$) creates (annihilates) a boson at site $j$, and $\hat{n}_j = \hat{a}_j^\dagger \hat{a}_j$ is the number operator.
+The total number of particles is denoted by $N$.
+In this study, we focus on the unit-filling regime characterized by $N = 4$ bosons on a four-site lattice with $M = 4$.
 Parameters $\tau$, $\mu$, and $U$ denote the tunneling amplitude, chemical potential, and on-site interaction strength, respectively.
 The competition between tunneling and interactions drives a quantum phase transition between superfluid and Mott insulator phases.
 To incorporate environmental effects and external fields, we extend the Hamiltonian as

 where $g$ is the strength of the linear Stark field and $\delta_j$ represents a site-dependent disorder uniformly distributed in $[-\delta, +\delta]$ \cite{ali2025coherence}.